scto/code-factory/README.md

 We follow best practices to ensure a robust and maintainable codebase.
 Contributions are welcome! 🚀 We're looking for skilled contributors, especially those with expertise in AI and Kotlin.
 Join us in enhancing Code Factory's capabilities!

-## If you need OpenAI API code, write to me at butov6101@gmail.com.
+If you need OpenAI API key, write to me at butov6101@gmail.com.
 I can give it to you within 24 hours.

 # License
 ```xml